8r14z/coding-interview-prep/README.md

 - O(2^n)
 - O(n!) <-- this is already the worst you can find except some NP-hard problems which are n^n

-Use:
+Use...
-- Hash: to improve search efficiency O(1) on average assuming a good hash func is used
+- Hash Table to improve search efficiency O(1) on average assuming a good hash func is used
-- Graph: to model a problem to a graph problem when entities have inter-connection
+- Graph to model a problem to a graph problem when entities have inter-connection
-- Heap: when there is priorization involved (find min, find max, etc)
+- Heap when there is priorization involved (find min, find max, etc)
-- Tree: to improve insertion/removal/lookup efficiency - O(log(n)) on average.
+- Tree to improve insertion/removal/lookup efficiency - O(log(n)) on average.

 Know how to analysis time complexity will be very helpful :)